leonawicz/tabr/README.md

 New in v 0.3.0: more music programming support
 ----------------------------------------------

-Version 0.3.0 of adds many new helper functions ranging from simple to complex.
+Version 0.3.0 of `tabr` adds many new helper functions ranging from simple to complex.
 These functions do not directly impact the core functionality and purpose of `tabr`, which is leveraging LilyPond for engraving guitar tablature and other sheet music.

 While indirectly supporting this core focus by keeping within the framework of `tabr`-LilyPond syntax, always with an eye toward transcription-related projects, the utility of these new functions is somewhat orthogonal to the music transcription side of `tabr`.
 Version 0.3.0 focuses on expanding music programming with `tabr` more generally.